 NON-PROFIT

 Community Roots Academy is operated as a California public benefit corporation with an IRS approved 501c3 status.
-CRA is governed by Board of Directors comprised of 5 members serving staggered one, two and three year terms.
+CRA is currently governed by Board of Directors comprised of 5 members serving staggered one, two and three year terms.

 BOARD RESPONSIBILITES